turingschool/front-end-curriculum/lessons/module-3/react-2-the-how.md

 ![IdeaBox wireframe](https://i.imgur.com/2bSfaXK.jpg)

-We have an App component.
+- We have an App component.
 That should probably hold onto our list of ideas.

-We need a Form component so we can create new ideas.
+- We need a Form component so we can create new ideas.
 The Form component will have to be able to add new ideas to App's list of ideas.

-We need a Card component to display our ideas.
+- We need a Card component to display our ideas.

-And let's create an Ideas component to hold all of our Cards.
+- We can create an Ideas component to hold all of our Cards.

 ![IdeaBox wireframe with component boxes](https://i.imgur.com/xWggABx.jpg)

 ### App.js

-Let's bring back some code.

 Because we want App to hold onto our list of ideas, let's think about how we're going to store that information.